 Imports to El Salvador from January 1 to November 30, 2022, totaled $16266.23 million; it represents a 17.91% annual increase, equal to $2470.59 million more than the same 2021 period.
 According to the

 latest data from the Central Reserve Bank of El Salvador (BCR).

-The manufacturing industry accounts for 88.03% of total imports, totaling $13074.62 million.
-It is followed by agriculture, livestock farming, and forestry industry with $734.35 million in imports.
+The manufacturing industry accounts for 88.26% of total imports, totaling $14355.98 million.
+It is followed by the maquila industry with $791.5 million and the agriculture, livestock farming, and forestry industry with $790.25 million in imports.

-Thus far in 2022, October is the only month with fewer imports compared to the same months in 2021.
-August 2022 has seen the most significant percentage increase, with 35.57%, and October reported a decrease of -10.95%.
+Thus far in 2022, October and November are the only months with fewer imports compared to the same months in 2021.
+August 2022 has seen the most significant percentage increase, with 35.57%, and October reported the most significant decrease of -10.95%.